 Though Brian wasn't touring with them in this era, the Beach Boys still cranked out an amazing sound!
 Here's a great live performance from 1969 featuring Carl's voice, "I Can Hear Music."

 Here's a rare treat!
 The Ronettes had a hit with "I Can Hear Music" in 1966.
-Here's Ronnie Spector and Brian Wilson live in 2000 doing "I Can Hear Music"
+Here's Ronnie Spector and Brian Wilson live in 2000 doing an absolutely fantastic offering of "I Can Hear Music"

 From 1969 in France, a complete concert!

 Back to videos set to stills or lip synched:

 The flip side of "I Get Around," the awesome "Don't Worry Baby"

 Written to honor the memory of JFK after his assassination, “Warmth of the Sun”

 From “Pet Sounds,” "Wouldn't It Be Nice"